What is customer experience?

 2. Cross-functional collaboration

 Consistent delivery across the journey can be a challenge, often increased by a business’ siloed operations.
-Until the entire business understand their impact on customers’ experience, progress will be limited.
+Until every part of the business understands its impact on customers’ experience, progress will be limited.
 For example, billing and credit operations might see themselves as removed from frontline delivery – but to a customer, difficult billing experiences can override positive store or digital experiences.

-Cross-functional experience governance helps the business to break down those silos and improve the customer journey experience in meaningful ways.
-Committing to a customer centric view helps to realign existing processes and allows the business to deliver improved experiences.
-An effective and productive customer experience strategy is built on that multi-disciplined engagement; making certain employees understand that each person in some way touch that experience.
+Cross-functional experience governance helps a business to break down those silos and improve the customer journey experience in meaningful ways.
+Committing to a customer-centric view helps to realign existing processes and allows the business to deliver improved experiences.
+An effective and productive customer experience strategy is built on that multi-disciplined engagement; making certain that employees understand that each person in some way touches customer experience.

-To design a CX strategy that is fully customer-centric, businesses need to understand where they currently are in delivery on the customer journey and to identify effective means of improvement.
-CX programs can deliver that real-time insight into what customers are experiencing and how those experiences impact their engagement with the brand.
+In order to design a customer experience strategy that is fully customer-centric, businesses need to understand where they currently are in delivery on the customer journey and to identify effective means of improvement.
+CX programmes can deliver that real-time insight into what customers are experiencing and how those experiences impact their engagement with the brand.